Aristocratjnr/DCIT318-Programming-ll/README.md

 #### Usage
 1. Navigate to the `GradeCalculator` directory.
 2. Run the application using the command: <br>
-   dotnet run
+   dotnet run <br>
  Same applies to TTicket Price Calculator, and Triangle Type Identifier.

 ### 2. Ticket Price Calculator
 A program that calculates the price of a movie ticket based on the user's age.
 Regular ticket price is GHC10, but senior citizens (age 65 and above) and children (age 12 and below) receive a discounted price of GHC7.